‘Who can wait quietly while the mud settles? Who can remain still until the moment of action?’ – Greg Johanson and Ronald S Kurtz1

 Spiritual support following trauma

-Free article: It’s common practice to explore with clients the physical, mental and emotional impact of traumatic events, but are we bold enough to ask how they’ve been affected spiritually? asks David Wilbraham, Private Practice, Winter 2015
+Open article: It’s common practice to explore with clients the physical, mental and emotional impact of traumatic events, but are we bold enough to ask how they’ve been affected spiritually? asks David Wilbraham.
+Private Practice, Winter 2015

 Being, attending, healing